bookbot-kids/speech-recognizer-bahasa-indonesian/docs/index.md

 ### Flutter Sample App

-- After setting up, run the app by pressing the `Start listening` button.
+- After setting up, run the app by pressing the `Load model` button and then `Start listening`
 - Speak into the microphone and the corresponding output text will be displayed in the text field.
 - Press `Stop listening` to stop the app from listening.